Using Excel Formulas

 The add-in saves and restores cell formulas during the refresh phase automatically.

 The option is enabled by default.
-Users may disable it in the Options dialog box.
+Users can disable it in the Options dialog box.

-Developers may disable it for any database object using the DoNotKeepFormulas handler with the NULL value in the COLUMN_NAME column.
+Developers can disable it for any database object using the DoNotKeepFormulas handler with the NULL value in the COLUMN_NAME column.

-Also, developers may specify the column to hold formulas using the KeepFormulas handler.
+Also, developers can specify the column to hold formulas using the KeepFormulas handler.

 In this case, other users that reload data will have the same cell formulas.